tomjoht/tomjoht.github.io/_docs/openapi_spec_and_generated_ref_docs/pubapis_stoplight.md

 {% include coffeeshopbook.html %}

 Before jumping into the [tutorial for creating an OpenAPI spec using Stoplight](pubapis_openapis_quickstart_stoplight.html), let me introduce Stoplight a bit more conceptually.
-As a GUI editor for creating an OpenAPI, Stoplight Studio simplifies the authoring of a highly technical syntax that is often challenging to make valid.
+As a GUI editor for creating an OpenAPI, Stoplight simplifies the authoring of a highly technical syntax that is often challenging to make valid.

 {% include random_ad4.html %}